CezarGab/Overlyrics/README.md

 There are a few options for running Overlyrics:

 ### 1. By running the installer (Windows)
-Download the installer, run and proceed.
-The installer will create a shortcut on desktop.
-Just run it.
+Download the [installer](/Setup%20Installer%20-%20Overlyrics.exe?download=), run and proceed.
+The installer will optionally create a shortcut on desktop.
+You can run it or search the app in the Windows.

 ### 2. By running the executable (Windows)
-[Download this repository]() and run `Overlyrics.exe`.
+Download the [executable file](/Overlyrics.exe?download=), and the folders [fonts](/fonts?download=), [icons](/icons?download=), [imgs](/imgs?download=) and [tkinther-themes](/tkinter-themes?download=).
+Please be sure that `Overlyrics.exe` is installed in the same directory that the other folders downloaded.
+Run `Overlyrics.exe`.

 ### 3. Building the Python code
-[Download this repository]() and install the requirements using pip:
+Download all the repository, excepting by the `.exe` files.
+Install the requirements using pip:

 ```
 pip install requirements.txt